Path: blob/main/docs/sources/flow/reference/components/loki.source.syslog.md

 By default, the component assigns the log entry timestamp as the time it was processed.

-map is applied to every message that the component reads.
+The labels map is applied to every message that the component reads.

-All header fields from the parsed RFC5424 messages are brought in as internal labels, prefixed with __syslog_
+All header fields from the parsed RFC5424 messages are brought in as internal labels, prefixed with __syslog_.

-is set, structured data in the syslog header is also translated to internal labels in the form of __syslog_message_sd_<ID>_<KEY>
+If label_structured_data is set, structured data in the syslog header is also translated to internal labels in the form of __syslog_message_sd_<ID>_<KEY>.
+For example, a structured data entry of [example@99999 test="yes"] becomes the label __syslog_message_sd_example_99999_test with the value "yes".

 tls_config block